ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/operations/initial-count.md

 - the snapshot has already created the reconciliation details;
 - the first counting session has not started yet.

-### What the operation checks
+## What the operation checks

 Before generating the count orders, the system checks that:

 - the reconciliation document is in state **Planned** or **Firm Planned**;
-- the document type of the generated Warehouse Orders can be determined by the CountingOrderDocumentType [warehouse policy](../../how-to/setup-warehouse/warehouse-policies.md) ;
+- the document type of the generated Warehouse Orders can be determined by the [warehouse policy](../../how-to/setup-warehouse/warehouse-policies.md) `CountingOrderDocumentType`;
 - there is at least one reconciliation detail that is not **Cancelled**;
 - all non-cancelled reconciliation details are still in their initial state:
   - **ReviewStatus = Created**